gamerhat18/online-exam-loopholes/README.md

 # 2. Remote Assistant method

-## Asking a friend to send answers on your phone via text, while sharing your screen using Discord/Teamviewer so that your friend can see the questions.
+## Asking a friend to send answers on your phone via text, while sharing your screen via Discord/Teamviewer so that your friend can see the questions.

+Requirements :

+- Ubuntu 18.04 or newer (Linux Kernel 4.19+)

+- MacOS Mojave or newer

+- Windows 10 v1803 or newer

+- **Discord** or **TeamViewer** (both will work fine, but Teamviewer is usually more reliable)

+### 1.